Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-To identify a new lattice structure that is compatible with a large amplitude extrapolation of the displacements presented above, it is instructive to search for higher symmetry space groups (supergroups of Pnma), since displacement along a linear combination of A$_g$ modes cannot lower the lattice symmetry.
+To identify a new lattice structure that is compatible with a large amplitude extrapolation of the displacements presented above, it is instructive to search for higher symmetry space groups (supergroups of Pnma), since a displacement along a linear combination of A$_g$ modes cannot lower the lattice symmetry.
 We restrict the search among orthorhombic space groups since as stated earlier we approximate the lattice constants to be fixed on the few-ps timescale.
 The A$_g$ displacement connecting Pnma to the new structure must be consistent with the experimental observation $\Delta x_{\rm Se}>0$, $\Delta z_{\rm Se}<0$, $\Delta x_{\rm Sn}>0$, $\Delta z_{\rm Sn}>0$.
-Importantly, the sign of these quantities rule out a distortion towards Cmcm as can be seen in Fig~\ref{fig:Ag1 mode} (b).
 Based on these criteria we identify Immm as the space group associated with the photoexcited lattice instability (see Appendix A).
-The atomic displacements connecting Pnma to Immm (Cmcm) structures are plotted in Fig.~\ref{fig:reconstruction}(c) ((d)) to scale.
-Clearly, the signs of $\Delta x_{s}, \Delta z_{s}$ are consistent with a displacement towards Immm instead of Cmcm.
-This conclusion is independent of the exact numerical values of $\Delta x_{s}$ and $\Delta z_{s}$, and is further supported by the DFT calculations to be shown below.
+This conclusion is independent of the exact numerical values of $\Delta x_{s}$ and $\Delta z_{s}$.
+The atomic displacements connecting Pnma to Immm (Cmcm) structures are plotted in Fig.~\ref{fig:reconstruction}~(c) ((d)) to scale.
+Clearly, the signs of $\Delta x_{s}, \Delta z_{s}$ rule out a distortion towards Cmcm as has been shown in Fig~\ref{fig:Ag1 mode} (b).
+The magnitudes of $\alpha_1$ and $\alpha_2$ are significantly larger than $\alpha_3$ and $\alpha_4$ (Fig.~\ref{fig:reconstruction} (a)).
+This is consistent with the fact that atomic displacements associated with the Pnma-Immm lattice instability (Fig.~\ref{fig:reconstruction} (c)) can be decomposed into restorations of high symmetry positions along the $\bf{c}$- and $\bf{a}$-axes, dominated by motion along the A$_g^{(1)}$ and A$_g^{(2)}$ coordinates respectively.
+In both the transient photoexcited (Fig.~\ref{fig:reconstruction} (b)) and the Immm structures (Fig.~\ref{fig:reconstruction} (c)), the component of the displacements along $\mathbf{c}$ relative to the Pnma structure mainly involves the A$_g^{(1)}$ mode, which provides the inter-layer shearing towards a rocksalt-like stacking and tends to align Sn and Se atoms alternately along $\bf{a}$-axis with high symmetry positions $z_{\rm Sn}=\frac{1}{4}, z_{\rm Se}=\frac{1}{4}$.
+Whereas the component of the reconstructed motion along $\mathbf{a}$ mainly involves the A$_g^{(2)}$ mode, which reduces the buckling of the bilayers in the $\mathbf{a}$-axis and brings the atoms closer to the high symmetry positions of the Immm structure $x_{\rm Sn}=\frac{1}{8}, x_{\rm Se}=\frac{7}{8}$.
+The total photoexcited atomic displacements reduce the difference between the $d_1$ and $d_4$ bond lengths, consistent with the Immm structure but inconsistent with the Cmcm structure (Fig.~\ref{fig:symmetry unit cell_maintext}).
+A detailed analysis of bond lengths and bond angles is provided in Appendix A. Our identification of the photoinduced lattice instability towards Immm instead of Cmcm is robust and is further supported by DFT calculations detailed below.